latifkabir/BrightSTAR/README.md

 - `libBrStar`: Main Bright STAR classes.
 Functionality added on top on `StRoot`.
 Class name starts with `TSt`.
 - `BrightStMaker`: StMaker scripts for batch farm job submission.
 Used to generate user defined pico DST.
-- `analysis`: Main analysis scripts for Pi0TSSA analysis.
-Pi0TSSA specific scripts starts with `An`.
+- `analysis`: Main analysis scripts for the physics analysis.
+A_N specific scripts starts with `An`.
+Detector specific script starts with the acronym of the detector.